Halliburton aims to boost weak businesses after failed Baker Hughes deal

-(Reuters) - Halliburton Co (HAL.N) said it would consider acquisitions to bolster its weaker businesses as the world’s No. 2 oilfield services company looked to move on after abandoning a deal to buy smaller rival Baker Hughes Inc BHI.N.
+May 3 (Reuters) - Halliburton Co said it would consider acquisitions to bolster its weaker businesses as the world’s No. 2 oilfield services company looked to move on after abandoning a deal to buy smaller rival Baker Hughes Inc.

 While Halliburton is the market-leader in fracturing, cementing, and completion services, acquiring Baker Hughes would have boosted its artificial lift and production chemicals businesses, where the company is not dominant.